-Every foster carer has their own supervising social worker.
+Every foster carer has its own supervising social worker.
 We strive to ensure that, for at least the first couple of years, it will be the same social worker you worked with during the initial assessment process.
 Your allocated social worker will continue to visit at least once monthly, however they can provide increased support if required.
 Our supervising social workers have considerable experience in working with children and young people before they joined our fostering and adoption team.
 They can provide help and support and will also link with the child's social worker.
-Your supervising social worker can also attend meetings (such as child care reviews) with you and can assist you in writing reports required for such meetings.
+Your supervising social worker can also attend meetings (such as childcare reviews) with you and can assist you in writing reports required for such meetings.
 They will also keep in regular contact with you by phone.
 As a registered foster carer, we will provide you with a fostering handbook, containing information about being a foster carer.

 The fostering and adoption team

-Our fostering and adoption team works primarily with foster carers and adopters, so if your supervising social worker in unavailable during office hours, you will always be able to talk to another member of our team to discuss any queries you may have.
+Our fostering and adoption team works primarily with foster carers and adopters, so if your supervising social worker is unavailable during office hours, you will always be able to talk to another member of our team to discuss any queries you may have.

 Out of hours support